yishanxiaoqi/jq_cta/style/errors.md

 # Place Order
 ## BinanceU
 - -5022: Due to the order could not be executed as maker, the Post Only order will be rejected.
 The order will not be recorded in the order history
+- -1008: Server is currently overloaded with other requests.
+Please try again in a few minutes.

 ## OKX